 Galveston Bay is a vibrant, resilient ecosystem, but faces an uncertain future.
-The Bay's watershed is home to the fourthand ninth-largest cities in the U.S., Houston and Dallas.
-It's also home to three ports, and remains a hub for the manufacturing and refining of chemicals and petroleum products.
-But people, industry, and commerce often come with environmental challenges.
-Galveston Bay's most significant problems are tied to pollution, declines in habitat acreage, and the impacts of climate change, like sea level rise.
+The Bay's watershed is home to the fifth largest city in the U.S., Houston.
+It is also home to three ports, and remains a hub for the manufacturing and refining of chemicals and petroleum products.
+However, people, industry, and commerce often come with environmental challenges.
+Galveston Bay's most significant problems are tied to pollution, declines in habitat acreage, and the impacts of climate change, such as sea level rise.